If English is not your first language

 Some countries will have an educational system fully or mostly taught in English, in which case we may not require that you take an English test.
 Applicants from countries where English is the first language may not need to sit for IELTS, but will require evidence of their language ability.

-This is the list of English speaking countries who are exempt from undertaking a language test prior to applying for a Student Visa.
+This is the list of English-speaking countries from which applicants are exempt from undertaking a language test prior to applying for a Student Visa:

 - Antigua and Barbuda